 - DNS queries

-Though the service does record some information when you connect, none of it is tied to your account.
-The information saved by the company includes login date, server location used and the amount of data transferred.
+Though the VPN service does record a few information once you are connected, but there’s nothing to be worried of cause none of it can be tied to your account anyway.
+The only information saved includes login date, server location, and the amount of data transferred.

-The company manages all your DNS requests through their own private servers that do not log queries when you access any site.
-Their Zero-Knowledge DNS feature will make sure that none of your online activities can be linked back to you.
+On top of that, all your DNS requests are sent through the company’s private servers that do not log queries on any site you visit.
+This cuts out any third-party involvement and works to keep all your information within the company.
+Their Zero-Knowledge DNS also makes sure that none of your line activities can be traced back to you.

 - Super-fast connection speeds